eballesteros/mnist-server/README.md

 We are going to use TensorFlow Serving instead of building the typical flask backend.
 This allows for easy implementation of a high performance backend, supporting for example gRPC and mini-batching.

-We'll also use docker-compose to seamlessly bring up the server and the client and stablish the connections between them.
+We'll also use docker-compose to seamlessly bring up the server, the client, and stablish the connections between them.
 To start both services, navigate to `path/to/mnist-server` and run:

 ```bash
 docker-compose up